Naturalization from abroad

 1. Naturalization from abroad

-Naturalization from abroad is an exception under German citizenship law, as naturalization generally requires the applicant to live in the country .
-However, there are certain cases in which naturalization is possible without residency in Germany.
+Naturalization from abroad is an exception under German citizenship law, as naturalization generally requires the applicant to reside in Germany .
+However, there are certain cases in which naturalization is possible without residence in Germany.

-Naturalization from abroad is particularly considered in the following cases:
+Naturalization from abroad is particularly possible in the following cases:

 Naturalization of former Germans ( § 13 StAG )

-Naturalization due to special ties to Germany ( Section 14 StAG )
+Naturalization based on special ties to Germany ( § 14 StAG )

-This article focuses on the requirements for naturalization based on special ties to Germany (Section 14 StAG).
+This article focuses primarily on the requirements for naturalization based on special ties to Germany (§ 14 StAG).

-2. Naturalization due to special ties to Germany
+2. Naturalization based on special ties to Germany

-When naturalization is granted based on special ties to Germany, the Federal Office of Administration examines on an individual basis whether there is a public interest in naturalization.
-The Federal Office of Administration decides whether your naturalization is advantageous from a German perspective.
-This is usually the case if there are special economic, cultural, or scientific ties to Germany.
-The requirement of a public interest for naturalization according to Section 14 of the German Citizenship Act (StAG) is not stated in the law, but is established by the case law of the Federal Administrative Court.
+When naturalization is granted based on special ties to Germany, the Federal Office of Administration individually assesses whether there is a public interest in the naturalization.
+The Federal Office of Administration therefore decides whether your naturalization is advantageous from a German perspective.
+This is usually the case when there are special economic, cultural, or scientific connections to Germany.
+While the requirement of a public interest for naturalization according to Section 14 of the Nationality Act (StAG) is not explicitly stated in the law, it is established case law of the Federal Administrative Court.

-For naturalization under Section 14 of the German Citizenship Act (StAG), a close connection to Germany is also mandatory.
-These include, among others:
+For naturalization under Section 14 of the German Nationality Act (StAG), a close connection to Germany is also mandatory.
+This includes, among other things:

 Regular stays in Germany